Employment Service Credit

 ACCRUAL: Employees accrue one employment service credit for each month in which they are on pay status at least 50% time.
 Employees do not accrue any employment service credit for months in which they are on pay status less than 50% time.
 A break in service does not result in loss of accrued employment service credits.

 VACATION ACCRUAL RATE: Service time for determining an employee’s vacation accrual rate is defined in Personnel Policies for Staff Members and collective bargaining agreements and is determined by employment service credits in compliance with policy and contract language.
-For example, an employee who is eligible for increased vacation accrual at 10 years of service will become eligible for the increased rate when they attain 120 employment service credits.
+For example, an employee who is eligible for increased vacation accrual at 10 years of service will become eligible for the increased rate when he or she attains 120 employment service credits.

 SERVICE AWARD PROGRAM: Service award pins are provided to employees reaching important service milestones (for details regarding the Service Award Program, see http://www.hr.ucdavis.edu/supervisor/Er/Service).
 Service time for determining eligibility for a service award is based on employment service credits.